 What are cookies?

 We place cookies in order to improve our services, to ensure that the website functions optimally and for the purposes described in our Privacy Statement.
-Cookies are simple small text files that are stored on the hard disk or in the memory of your device (computer / mobile / tablet).
+Cookies are simply small text files that are stored on the hard disk or in the memory of your device (computer/mobile/tablet).
 The information stored therein can be sent back to our servers on a subsequent visit.
 Cookies cannot damage your device or the files on it.
 Advertisers, intermediaries and we can use the cookies that are placed via our websites.

 An overview of cookies that we use ourselves: